za20minut/za20minut/README.md

   About Me

-Bioinformatics student at Poznan University of Technology
+-Bioinformatics student at Poznan University of Technology

-Interested in bioinformatics, data analysis, and machine learning
+-Interested in bioinformatics, data analysis, and machine learning

-Experience working with sequencing data (FASTQ)
+-Experience working with sequencing data (FASTQ)

-Using bioinformatics tools such as GATK and IGV
+-Using bioinformatics tools such as GATK and IGV

-Programming in Python, C++, C#, and Bash
+-Programming in Python, C++, C#, and Bash

-Comfortable working in Linux and Windows environments
+-Comfortable working in Linux and Windows environments

-Experience in web development (HTML, CSS, JavaScript)
+-Experience in web development (HTML, CSS, JavaScript)

   Interests

-Bioinformatics data analysis
+-Bioinformatics data analysis

-Machine learning in biology
+-Machine learning in biology

-Scientific programming
+-Scientific programming

-Data visualization
+-Data visualization

   Contact

-Email: mateuszm3442@gmail.com
+-Email: mateuszm3442@gmail.com